 Advanced line item editing

-Collaboration with development
+Collaboration with engineering

-A good deal of time was spent working on a design integration strategy with the development team.
+A good deal of time was spent working on a design integration strategy with the engineering team.
 We devised a phased approach that would have minimal impact on the work in progress, and allow everyone to become familiarized with the Fabric design system.

 - Number of interactions required to submit an invoice reduced by at least 75% on average